yuan-fei/Coding/notes/Algorithm_notes_III_Math.md

 					* if false, composite
 					* if true, possibly prime, change another base for test
 			* Why this doesn't work
-				* Carmichael numbers: there exists composites that satisfy the fermet equation under all base a, such as 561, 1105, and 1729
+				* Carmichael numbers: there exists composites that satisfy the fermat equation under all base a, such as 561, 1105, and 1729
 		* Miller-Rabin randomized primality test:
 			* improvement based on pseudo-prime testing
 				* It tries several randomly chosen base values a instead of just one base value.